Global route / North America

 Denali makes its own weather.
 Clear views require checking forecasts.
 Even in cloud, the Alaska Range's lower ridges are visible.

-What is the best side of plane for Anchorage to Fairbanks?
+What is the best side for Anchorage to Fairbanks?